kaysalawu/azure-network-terraform/2-virtual-wan/1-vwan-single-region/README.md

  *                     192.168.11.13                          0 65515 i
 ```

-We can see our hub and spoke Vnet ranges being learned dynamically in the BGP table.
+We can see the hub and spoke Vnet ranges being learned dynamically in the BGP table.

 ## Cleanup